nikachu/stocksplosion/README.md

 <h2>Unit Tests</h2>
 Unit tests are currently in development.
 Yes I know.
 But better late than never :)

+<h2>App config</h2>
+There is a config section at the top of app/view1/view1.js where you can set error messages and date ranges without having to plough through the actual app code.

 If you have any further questions please don’t hesitate to contact me at nika@purkis.ca.